RuoyangLi27/DS-Projects/SQL Daily/MYSQL_Dayly.md

 ```

-* Activity Participants | find the most, find the min, use NOT IN or WHERE*
+* Activity Participants | find the most, find the min, use NOT IN or WHERE, FASTER THAN 100%!*

 *https://leetcode.com/problems/activity-participants/submissions/*